Barren County, Kentucky

 - 1990 - Mammoth Cave National Park, partly located in Barren County, is designated as a UNESCO World Heritage Site.

-This timeline provides a condensed summary of the historical journey of Barren County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Barren County, Kentucky.